Where to Donate in Toronto: Give Your Clutter a Second Life

 Wouldn't that be nice?
 (We are Canadians after all.)

-If you’re ready to give your belongings a second life, here’s how to donate with purpose in Toronto so your stuff will keep doing good long after it leaves your home.
+If you’re ready to give your belongings a second life, here’s how to donate with purpose in Toronto so your things continue serving long after they leave your home.

 Clothing: Donate in Toronto and Give Your Wardrobe a Second Act